jefferyokpala/Tableau-Project-Online-Sales-Data/README.md

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image2.png?raw=true)

 * In sheet 3, I created a bar chart visualizing the sales revenue per month and observed that the ecommerce company generated the most revenue by far in November (~$1,500,000).
 The next three months were October, September, and December.
-This means that sales are highest during the holiday months, and the ecommerce company should have enough inventory and staff for the delivery logistics.
-They can also engage in more holiday promotions to boost sales further.
+This means that sales are highest during the holiday months, and the ecommerce company should have enough inventory and staff for the delivery logistics to handle orders during that period.
+They can also engage in more holiday promotions to increase the sales figures.

 ![image alt](https://github.com/jefferyokpala/Tableau-Project-Online-Sales-Data/blob/main/images/image3.png?raw=true)